 - The Bella Foundation SPCA requires arrangements must be made to have dog/cat spayed or neutered, or animal must already be altered.
 Owner has 30 days to present animal for spay or neuter at an approved veterinarian or a spay/neuter clinic.
 Failure to do so will cause revocation of funds.
 After a procedure is complete, documentation must be presented to owner's regular veterinarian.
 If health reasons do not permit an animal to be altered, special consideration may be granted.

 - The Bella Foundation SPCA requires all recipients volunteer 8 hours of their time to The Bella Foundation, SPCA or a local animal shelter/animal rescue in their area.
 Owner has 48 hours to make volunteer arrangements with The Bella Foundation SPCA.
 Failure to do so will cause revocation of funds.
 If an owner is unable to volunteer because of physical limitations other arrangements may be made at the discretion of The Bella Foundation SPCA.

 - The Bella Foundation SPCA limits funding to one (1) instance per twelve (12) month period beginning from date funding is provided per household.

 - The Bella Foundation SPCA requires submission of documentation providing amount and source of income and ID verification with the application (IRS Tax Return Form, recent paychecks, or SSI statement) for all working adults in the household.
 Additionally, proof of hardship but be submitted if total household income exceeds 200% of the Federal Poverty Guidelines.
 Unemployment benefits will not be accepted as proof of income.
 Please ensure all instances of social security numbers are removed from any documentation submitted.

 - The Bella Foundation SPCA requires adequate living conditions for an animal after the procedure is performed, i.e. fenced yard, dog house, food, water.

 - Owner agrees to provide a photo of their pet and agrees to allow The Bella Foundation SPCA to use any images submitted at its discretion.

-- Owner agrees to have images and information from their case used as a fund raising tool and to provide additional information including filmed interviews if funding is provided.
+- Owner agrees to have images and information from their case used as a fundraising tool and to provide additional information including filmed interviews if funding is provided.
 Owner agrees to participate in a video testimonial at a predetermined time and location.